 - Fiordland-crested penguin

 The Fiordland crested penguin, also endemic to New Zealand, is often considered to be the second-rarest species.
-While they mate for life, there are only 2,500-3,000 breeding pairs remaining.
+While they mate for life, only 2,500-3,000 breeding pairs remain.
 They also have a yellow band on their face, but it sits above the eye.
 We have only seen them in the wild once.

 Where to see wild penguins in New Zealand

 Below find more detail on the viewing spots on New Zealand’s South Island.

 The Blue Penguin Colony in Oamaru is a protected natural habitat.
 It offers an opportunity to see little penguins up close while learning about their ecology and conservation.

 In addition to being a tourist destination, it is a research facility employing marine scientists to explore the impact of changing environments on these flightless birds.
 They are dedicated to long-term conservation, and the entrance fee supports this important work.

 Visitors watch the penguins arrive home after a day of fishing every evening at a safe distance.